ycm-core/YouCompleteMe/README.md

 So just go through the installation guide and make sure you are using a correct `libclang.so`.
 I recommend downloading prebuilt binaries from llvm.org.

+### YCM does not read identifiers from my tags files

+Make sure you are using [Exuberant Ctags][exuberant-ctags] to produce your tags files since the only supported tag format is the [Exuberant Ctags format][ctags-format].
+The format from "plain" ctags is NOT supported.
+The output of `ctags --version` should list "Exuberant Ctags".

+NOTE: Mac OS X comes with "plain" ctags installed by default. `brew install ctags` will get you the Exuberant Ctags version.

+Also make sure that your Vim `tags` option is set correctly.
+See `:h 'tags'` for details.
+If you want to see which tag files YCM will read for a given buffer, run `:echo tagfiles()` with the relevant buffer active.
+Note that that function will only list tag files that already exist.

 ### `CTRL-U` in insert mode does not work

 YCM keeps you in a `completefunc` completion mode when you're typing in insert